 We wish to thank the R&D and the Software Development teams at CTL for their continued support and technological innovation that made our B cell ImmunoSpot® endeavor possible.
 We thank Drs.
-Alexey Y. Karulin and Graham Pawelec for in-depth discussions of the subject matter, and Diana Roen for carefully proofreading the manuscript, and also Gregory Kovacs for his support in the generation of graphic illustrations.
+Alexey Y. Karulin and Graham Pawelec for in depth discussions of the subject matter, and Diana Roen for carefully proofreading the manuscript, and also Gregory Kovacs for his support in generation of graphic illustrations.
 All efforts were funded from CTL's research budget.

-Conflicts of Interest P.V.L. is Founder, President, and CEO of CTL, a company that specializes in immune monitoring by ImmunoSpot[®].
-Z.L., N.B., A.V.V., and G.A.K are employees of CTL.
-J.B. was a summer intern at CTL when he developed the tetanus toxoid heavy chain (TTHc)-specific B cell ImmunoSpot[®] assay and contributed the frequency measurements of TTHc-specific B{mem} cells incorporated in Fig. 3.
+Conflicts of Interest

+P.V.L. is Founder, President, and CEO of CTL, a company that specializes in immune monitoring by ImmunoSpot®., Z.L., N.B., A.V.V. and G.A.K are employees of CTL.
+J.B. was a summer intern at CTL when he developed the tetanus toxoid (TT)-specific B cell ImmunoSpot® assay and contributed the frequency measurement of TT-specific Bmem cells incorporated in Figure 3.